 The Cowes Breakwater is marked with five GPS-synchronised yellow lights spaced equidistant along the breakwater crest, displaying flash characteristic Fl.Y.2.5s.
 Stay at least 30m from the breakwater crest as the rock-armoured structure extends 25m to the north and south.

 The western end, on the Inner Fairway extremity, is marked by a red channel mark Fl.R.2s and the eastern end by a green starboard channel mark Fl.Y.5s.
 Do not cut inside between these channel marks and the ends of the breakwater; there is limited clearance and obstructions.Diagram above: A transverse cross-section of Cowes Breakwater showing extent of submerged toes.

 Diagram below: The western end of Cowes Breakwater and suggested safe routes.

-In addition, sailors are advised that a large wind shadow may exist on the lee side of the breakwater, particularly in light winds.
+A large wind shadow may exist on the lee side of the breakwater, particularly in light winds and localised tidal eddies.

-Mariners are also reminded that if you are travelling east-west along the northern side of the breakwater, you may not be visible to craft northbound in the Inner Fairway, and you should avoid entering the Inner Fairway close to the breakwater toe so as to allow a full appraisal of the situation.
+If travelling east-west along the northern side of the breakwater, you may not be visible to craft northbound in the Inner Fairway.
+Avoid entering the Inner Fairway close to the western end of the breakwater so as to allow a full appraisal of the situation.

 The Cowes Breakwater is private property.
 Landing is strictly prohibited and an offence under the Cowes General Directions.